MikkelDA/COBY/README.md

 COBY is a Python-based software tool for building flat membranes at a coarse-grained resolution.
 It supports asymmetric membranes, phase-separated systems, multiple bilayers, protein insertion, solvation, and flooding with one or multiple solute molecules of choice.

-COBY is versatile, fast, easy to use, offering a high degree of customisation.
+COBY is versatile, fast, easy to use and offers a high degree of customisation.
 It can be used either as a **Python package** or directly from the **terminal command line**.
 It efficiently manages multiple parameter libraries (even within the same system), making it developer-friendly.

 COBY is continuously under development, and we welcome suggestions for new features, which should be submitted under [Issues](https://github.com/MikkelDA/COBY/issues).